article background

 Most plans from both telcos are fairly generous when it comes to data – so if you tend to stream a lot of video and music, you’ll most likely find a plan with enough data for your needs.
 Plus, both telcos offer unlimited capped-speed data on postpaid plans.
 You’ll also find that Telstra and Vodafone include a range of features, whether its entertainment extras or bonus data, that could be an enticing inclusion.

-To give you a better idea of plan prices and data inclusions, the table below shows the cheapest and most expensive postpaid SIM-only plans on offer from Telstra and Vodafone from Canstar Blue’s database listed in order of advertised cost, lowest cost first, then by data allowance highest to lowest.
+To give you a better idea of plan prices and data inclusions, the table below shows the cheapest postpaid SIM-only plans on offer from Telstra and Vodafone from Canstar Blue’s database listed in order of advertised cost, lowest cost first, then by data allowance highest to lowest.
 Use our comparison tool to see a wider range of plans from other providers.
 These tables include sponsored products with links to referral partners.

 Telstra vs Vodafone: Phone on a plan